scikit-rf/scikit-rf/doc/source/tutorials/networks.rst

 	In [139]: shape(ring_slot.s)

-Note that the indexing starts at 0, so the first 10 values of :math:`S_{11}` can be accessed with
+Note that the indexing starts at 0, so the first 10 values of :math:`S_{11}` can be accessed with slicing

 .. ipython::